adferrand/dnsrobocert/README.md

 ```

 The volume `/etc/letsencrypt` will be available for the SMTP container, which can use a generated certificate for its own concern (here, securing the SMTP protocol).

+### Certificates files permissions

+By default certificates files (`cert.pem`, `privkey.pem` ...) are accessible only to the user owning `/etc/letsencrypt`, which is root.
+It means that generated certificates cannot be used by non-root processes (in other containers or on the host).

+You can give appropriate permissions to `/etc/letsencrypt/archive` and `/etc/letsencrypt/live` folders to allow non-root processes to access the certificates.
+Set environment variable `CERTS_DIRS_GROUP_READABLE (default: false)` to give access to members of root group, or `CERTS_DIRS_WORLD_READABLE (default: false)` to give access to everyone.

+Furthermore default file mode given to generated certificates files is `0644`.
+This mode may make some processes comply about too high level of permissions: for instance PostgreSQL will refuse to start with a certificate of file mode higher than `0640`.
+File mode used for certificates files can be specified with the environment variable `CERTS_FILES_MODE (default: 0644)`.

 ## Reconfiguration on a running container